habib-wahid/quick-bike-rental/README.md

 ## Evolving Rental Application monolith to microservices
 Great news!
-The Axoniq World Wide Bike Rental Service is renting bikes faster than we can buy them!
-As a result our Rental Application is experiencing some scalability issues.
+The Axoniq World Wide Bike Rental Service is renting bikeCollection faster than we can buy them!
+As a result our
+Rental Application is experiencing some scalability issues.
 To handle this increase in volume on our application it has been determined that we need to break out the parts of the Rental Application each in to their own service.
 Our updated architecture now looks like the following...![Axoniq World Wide Bike Rental Microservices Architecture](/images/Bike-Rental-Quick-Start.microservices.png)